vanakenm/workshop-mvp/PITCHME.md

 * Looks like a good idea
 * Almost impossible for all but the simplest (= shortest) projects
 * Risky: Who decide if/when it is "done"?
+* Require very detailed specification
+* Risky (2): Who can say it's per the specification or not?

+> Remember that every minute spend by you & your developer arguing over who is right is a minute lost for your project.
+Be sure it's worth it.

 ---